 In 1972 Rosemary Roebuck, a mother of two young children looking for friendship and support, invited a few local families to meet in her Balmain lounge room.
 Within months, 33 similar groups across NSW had affiliated under the banner of the Playgroup Association of NSW.

-Today, more than 800 playgroups affiliated with Playgroup NSW hold around 1,000 playgroup sessions every week.
-We bring together over 20,000 children each week, who benefit by attending playgroups with parents and carers.
+Today, more than 800 playgroups affiliated with Playgroup NSW hold around 500 playgroup sessions every week.

 What is Playgroup NSW?